-All expenditure is covered through "all-inclusive rates," which must cover all expenses e.g., staff hours, all workshop costs, all local and international transport costs, accommodation, allowances etc. The project may, however, include expenses at cost price should these be considered too substantial to be covered by the "all-inclusive rates."
+All expenditure is potentially covered through "all-inclusive rates,"7 which must cover all expenses e.g., staff hours, all workshop costs, all local and international transport costs, accommodation, and allowances.
+The project may, however, include expenses at cost price or use the format for Full Projects should the expenses be considered to substantially deviate from the "all-inclusive rates."
 These will be scrutinised by the DGBP Secretariat during the development/preparation case.
-If approved, these may under no circumstances be exceeded without prior approval during implementation.
+When approved, the expenses may under no circumstances be exceeded during implementation without prior approval from the DGBP Secretariat.